 Note: The queries in this report are designed to run on most databases, including Redshift and Postgres.

-Once you have the Definition set up, clone the dashboard by clicking “Clone” at the top.
+Once you have the Definition set up, duplicate the dashboard by clicking “Duplicate” at the top.
 Once in the Editor, be sure to switch from the “Mode Public Warehouse” to your connected database.
 Then click run.
 When you click into the Report Builder, the dashboard will be ready and waiting, with your shipments data.
 Be sure to set a schedule so this dashboard refreshes each morning, and choose how you would like to distribute it to the team (via Slack, email, or embed, or present it on a TV).

 You can brand your dashboard using Mode themes.
 This report uses Mode Subway theme, but feel free to update it to your preferred look.
 Customers on the Plus Plan can also create custom themes to keep dashboard on brand.